dyng9409/letsfinda/README.txt

+Letsfinda is a project designed to help users find the best deals in the area based on location and date.
+In addition to providing links to the deals, we also provide maps from Google so that users can more easily find their way.

+REPO DETAILS:

 javascript and css files are located in the bootstrap directory php directory contains test files partX directories contain various pdfs and files relating to project parts